RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ResidueSelectors.md

     </Or>

 -   The OrResidueSelector can take arbitrarily many selectors.
--   The OrResidueSelector takes a logical *OR* of the ResidueSubset vectors returned by the apply functions of each of the ResidueSelectors it contains.
+-   The OrResidueSelector takes a logical *OR* of the ResidueSubset vectors returned by the apply functions of each of the ResidueSelectors it contains.  <b>Practically speaking, this means that it returns the <i>union</i> of the selected sets -- the residues that are in set 1 OR in set 2.</b>  (Do not confuse this with the "and" selector, which returns the intersection of the two sets -- the residues that are in set 1 AND in set 2.)
 -   The "selectors" option should be a comma-separated string of previously-declared selector names.
 These selectors will be retrieved from the DataMap.
 -   The "selectors" option is not required, nor are the sub-tags required; but at least one of the two must be given.
 Both can be given, if desired.
 -   Selectors declared in the sub-tags will be appended to the set of selectors for the OrResidueSelector, but will not be added to the DataMap.